csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 To download the Csound for Android app to your device, go online using Google Search or a Web browser.
-You can find the application package file, CsoundApplication-release.apk, on the&nbsp;
+You can find the application package file, CsoundApplication-release.apk, on the
 [csound-extended releases page](https://github.com/gogins/csound-extended/releases)
-&nbsp;(you may first have to allow your Android device to install an app which is not in Google Play).
+(you may first have to allow your Android device to install an app which is not in Google Play).

 Click on the filename to download the package.
 The download will happen